darwin403/google-images-scraper/README.md

 You will need to create a Google Vision API key as shown in this [tutorial](https://cloud.google.com/vision/docs/setup).
 Download the API `.json` file so obtained and save it in the project folder as `google_api_key.json`

-Modify the default `keywords.txt` to the ones that you wish to scrape.
+Modify the default `keywords.txt` to include the searches that you wish to scrape.
+One search should be written in one line.
+Each search must be of the format `keyword, category` eg. `avengers, movie`

 Finally, start the scrapping by running: